dreampulse/modelizer/README.md

 # Modelizer

-**The epic ORM-Mapper you want to use for every Web-Application directly from your Browser-Code**
+**The epic ORM-Mapper you want to use for every serious Web-Application.
+You can access the API directly from your Browser-Code.**

 You can access the Model-API directly from your JavaScript-Client and from the Node.js-Server in the same way.
 Modelizer has a very strong filter based security API, so that you can decide which objects can be accessed in which way from the client.
 Alongside Modelizer generates a beautiful REST-API.